 A little more about me:

-What’s Up with those Pentecostals?
 Here is a video comprising a short summary of my history, in particular how I became Pentecostal.
-The video was prepared for a presentation to Osher Lifelong Learning Institute (OLLI), which meets at the University of Southern Mississippi in Hattiesburg and Long Beach. https://jnknsssn.files.wordpress.com/2020/05/whats-up-with-those-pentecostals.mp4
+The video was prepared for a presentation to Osher Lifelong Learning Institute (OLLI), which meets on the campuses of the University of Southern Mississippi in Hattiesburg and Long Beach: